Nigel Worthington to step down as N Ireland manager

 "Both personally and on behalf of the Association I would like to wish Nigel all the very best for the future."

-Among the favourites to take the job will be former Ipswich Town and Queens Park Rangers manager Jim Magilton, Shamrock Rovers boss Michael O'Neill, and former Northern Ireland captain Iain Dowie.
+Among the will be former Ipswich Town and Queens Park Rangers manager Jim Magilton, Shamrock Rovers boss Michael O'Neill, and former Northern Ireland captain Iain Dowie.